IIPP (Injury and Illness Prevention Programs)

 Are the OSHA IIPP Requirements Similar to California's?

 Many people are advocating that OSHA adopt an injury and illness prevention program that is similar to the one used by California.
 A RAND study of IIPP in California found that when it was properly implemented, it was effective in reducing injury rates.
 However, at the time of this writing, the details of what OSHA is planning are not known, although it appears the OSHA standard will include significantly higher fines than those established in California.
 OSHA has expressed their concern that the fines be sufficiently high such that they cannot be considered a cost of doing business, should an employer choose to not comply with the IIPP requirements.

 What If I Already Have an Injury and Illness Prevention Program in Place?

 Many businesses have already seen the benefits of IIPP and have effective injury and illness prevention programs in place.
 OSHA has said that it is not their intention to force employers to make unnecessary changes if they already have IIPP programs that meet the OSHA requirements.
 The plan for IIPP is to make the new requirements flexible enough so that existing IIPP programs can continue uninterrupted.

-Are Injury And Illness Prevention Programs Too Expensive for Small Businesses?
+Are Injury and Illness Prevention Programs Expensive for Small Businesses?